hms-dbmi-cellenics/cellenics-utils/README.md

 Manages experiment's data and configuration.
 See `biomage experiment --help` for more details.

-#### experiment pull

-Downloads experiment data and config files from a given environment into `BIOMAGE_DATA_PATH/experiment_id/`.
-See `biomage experiment pull --help` for more information, parameters and default values.

-E.g. to download experiment `e52b39624588791a7889e39c617f669e` data from `production`:

-    biomage experiment pull production e52b39624588791a7889e39c617f669e

 #### experiment ls

 List available experiments data in a given environment.
 See `biomage experiment ls --help` for more information, parameters and default values.